criteo/criteo-api-java-sdk/sdks/retailmedia_experimental/docs/AnalyticsApi.md

 > File getInsightReportOutput(insightId)

-/experimental/retail-media/insights/{insightId}/output
+/experimental/retail-media/insights/{insight-id}/output

-Returns the output of an async insight
+Downloads the file output of a completed insight report.
+The report must have reached the &#x60;Success&#x60;  status; otherwise an error is returned.
+Check readiness first with the insight status endpoint.

 ### Example